StratifyLabs/StratifyBlog/content/device/2020-12-14-Thread-Local-Error-Context-in-Cpp.md

 }
 ```

-If you always follow rule #1, your error context will always pinpoint exactly where an error occured.
+If you always follow rule #1, your error context will always pinpoint exactly where an error occurred.
 Unfortunately, it isn't always where the bug is, but it gives you a good idea.

 # Fix All Errors Immediately